• Skip to primary navigation

 Meat cooked with spices in pot

-Pour in the Tomatoes, add 3 tbsp stock and cook on medium heat for 8 - 10 minutes.
+Pour in the Tomatoes, add 3 tablespoon stock and cook on medium heat for 8 - 10 minutes.

 Pureed tomatoes added to pot